alan-if/alan-i18n/alan_en/Foundation/NOTES.md

-# Usage Notes for "StartLib.i"
+# Usage Notes for "Library.i"

 -----